-The Samsung QN900A 8k QLED is one of two 8k TVs released by Samsung in 2021, sitting at the very top of its Neo QLED lineup.
+The Samsung QN900A 8k QLED is one of three 8k TVs released by Samsung in 2021, sitting at the very top of its Neo QLED lineup.
 Like other Neo QLEDs, it uses Mini LED backlighting that lets it reach very high levels of brightness.
 Unfortunately, it has just okay black uniformity and a very low native contrast ratio for a VA panel.
 While it's helped immensely by full-array local dimming, allowing the TV to produce deep blacks, the local dimming is mediocre overall, with intense blooming around bright objects.
 On the bright side, glare shouldn't be an issue, and the reflection handling is excellent.
 It also has Samsung's 'Ultra Viewing Angle' layer, so it has reasonably wide viewing angles compared to most other VA TVs.
-Gamers should also be pleased with its gaming performance, as it has an amazing response time, very low input lag, and variable refresh rate (VRR) support.
+Gamers should also be pleased with its gaming performance, as it has a great response time, very low input lag, and variable refresh rate (VRR) support.
 While it's a great TV overall, it's underwhelming for an 8k TV with a hefty price tag and doesn't have the performance to match its exorbitant price.

 The Samsung QN900A is a great TV for mixed usage.
 It gets very bright, so it's well-suited for rooms with a lot of light.
 It has a low native contrast ratio, though, and while local dimming allows it to deliver deep blacks, there's also a lot of blooming, so it may not be the best choice for watching movies in a dark room.
-That said, it's great for gaming, with a fast response time, low input lag, VRR support, and HDMI 2.1.
+That said, it's great for gaming, with a great response time, low input lag, VRR support, and HDMI 2.1.
 HDR looks good thanks to its high HDR brightness, but the mediocre local dimming can get distracting.

-The Samsung QN900A is decent for watching movies.
+The Samsung QN900A is good for watching movies.
 While it has a good contrast ratio, its native contrast is low for a VA panel, and it can only deliver deep blacks thanks to local dimming.
 However, the local dimming creates a lot of blooming and is especially noticeable with subtitles.
 On the upside, it upscales lower resolution content well and removes judder from any source.

 The Samsung QN900A is great for watching TV shows.
 It's great for watching in the daytime thanks to its high peak brightness and excellent reflection handling, so glare shouldn't be an issue.
 It also has reasonably wide viewing angles, so the image stays mostly accurate when viewed from the side.
 Finally, it has no issues upscaling lower resolution content like cable TV.

-The Samsung QN900A is excellent for sports.
-It has a fast response time that makes motion look smooth and clear, and it gets very bright, so glare shouldn't be an issue in bright rooms.
+The Samsung QN900A is great for sports.
+It has a great response time that makes motion look smooth and clear, and it gets very bright, so glare shouldn't be an issue in bright rooms.
 If you like watching sports with friends or family, its viewing angles are reasonably wide, so the image stays fairly accurate from the side.
 It also has good gray uniformity, but you may still notice a bit of dirty screen effect, which can be distracting during sports.

 The Samsung QN900A is an impressive gaming TV.
-It has a fast response time for smooth motion and a low input lag that makes gaming feel responsive.
+It has a great response time for smooth motion and a low input lag that makes gaming feel responsive.
 It supports FreeSync and G-SYNC to reduce screen tearing, and it has two HDMI 2.1 ports for gaming up to 4k @ 120Hz.
 Unfortunately, its local dimming is mediocre, resulting in noticeable blooming around bright objects.

 The Samsung QN900A is good for watching movies in HDR.
-Its HDR brightness is excellent, so it can really bring out highlights.
+Its HDR brightness is outstanding, so it can really bring out highlights.
 It also has a wide color gamut.
 However, its contrast ratio is somewhat limited, and the local dimming is mediocre, causing noticeable blooming.
 Our unit also has some black uniformity issues, but this can vary between units.

 The Samsung QN900A is great for gaming in HDR.
-It has very little input lag, even in HDR, and its response time is excellent, resulting in smooth motion.
+It has very little input lag, even in HDR, and its response time is great, resulting in smooth motion.
 It gets bright enough to bring out highlights and make HDR content pop.
 However, it has a mediocre local dimming feature that produces a lot of blooming.
 Its native contrast ratio is also very low for a VA panel.

 The Samsung QN900A is excellent for use as a PC monitor.
-It has a fast response time and a very low input lag, resulting in a responsive desktop experience.
+It has a great response time and a very low input lag, resulting in a responsive desktop experience.
 It can also display proper chroma 4:4:4, which is important for text clarity.
 Finally, it has reasonably wide viewing angles for a VA panel, so the screen shouldn't look too washed out at the edges when sitting up close.

 The Samsung QN900A looks nearly identical to the Samsung QN800A 8k QLED.
 It has a slightly thinner profile and has an 'Infinity Screen' design, with barely-there bezels intended to create a more immersive viewing experience.
 Overall, it's a very sleek-looking TV.